Xiaoxiao-Lin-Jessica/Aviation-Performance-Benchmarking/README.md

 cd Capstone

 # Install dependencies for the front-end
-# Assuming you are in the root directory where 'package.json' is located
+# Where 'package.json' is located
 npm install

 # Start the development server for the React front-end